Principal associate, Linda Laurance & Associates

 Linda Laurance is the principal associate for Linda Laurance & Associates, and specialises in guidance on governance and conflict management for boards of trustees, directors and senior staff in civil society organisations.

 In the past, Laurance has served as chair for the original Code of Governance working party and the former UK Workforce Hub steering committee on trustee and Management Committee standards.
-She is founding past chairman of Charity Trustee Networks, and deputy chair of Community Network.
+She is founding past chairman of Charity Trustee Networks, and former deputy chair of Community Network.

 Is this profile up-to-date?
 If not, please let us know at firstname.lastname@example.org